bushbecky/Microchip_PIC18F4550_USB_Serial/README.md

 *For more C sample code, see [www.MicrochipC.com](http://www.MicrochipC.com/).*

+##Abstract

 USB example for Microchip PIC18F4550.

+Connect a USB cable directly to the pins of a PIC18F4550, add capacitor and crystal, and you have a virtual COMx serial port.

+> Do you have any enhancements to share with the community?
+We honour 95% of pull requests within a few days!

+##Introduction

 Plug your PIC18F4550 into your PC using a USB cable.
 A virtual RS232 COM port is created, allowing your application to print RS232 messages into HyperTerminal.
 Allows porting of legacy code that used RS232 comms.